Manlililok2162/wobbly-buffed/Writerside/topics/Game-Assets-Lesson.md

 In Codey's Adventure, use the following controls to customize the look of the game:

-* The "Background Color" control allows you to choose the background color.
+* The "**Background Color**" control allows you to choose the background color.
-* The "Platform Material" dropdown lets you change the platform's texture.
+* The "**Platform Material**" dropdown lets you change the platform's texture.
-* The "Floor Material" dropdown lets you change the floor's texture.
+* The "**Floor Material**" dropdown lets you change the floor's texture.

 ## Creating Sound Effect Assets

 Sound effects are essential in video games, enhancing player engagement and evoking specific moods based on the scene.
-Sound effects may serve the following purposes:
+They may serve the following purposes:

-* Convey plot or environment information: For example, they help indicate an abandoned environment.
+* **Convey plot or environment information:** For example, they help indicate an abandoned environment.
-* Provide feedback on player actions: A chime sound effect can play when players collect items, offering positive reinforcement for their actions.
+* **Provide feedback on player actions:** A chime sound effect can play when players collect items, offering positive reinforcement for their actions.
-* Create emotional impact: A loud bang can alert players to potential threats, invoking fear or excitement to drive gameplay.
+* **Create emotional impact:** A loud bang can alert players to potential threats, invoking fear or excitement to drive gameplay.

 Types of sound effects in a game include:

 * **Narration:** Dialogues between characters or narrated text that provide additional information, such as a character saying, "It's locked!" when trying to open a door.